 Joseph must have known, in his dream of dreams, that Mary carried the Word in her womb.
 That Joseph trusted his dream, that Joseph accepted the non-rational unknown, forsaking conventional righteousness, ennobles him in humility, courage, and integrity.
 That Joseph changes direction overnight in a dark conversion, makes him an Advent icon.
 Joseph is awakened by his dream.

-Once the old dream dies, no careful tending of the embers will revive it (meditation one).
-As ephemeral as the new dream is, embrace the Eternal inherent in the new dream (meditation two).
-Mary and Joseph turned their lives inside out so that the hearts of many should be revealed (meditation three).
+Once the old dream dies, no careful tending of the embers will revive it (Meditation One).
+As ephemeral as the new dream is, embrace the Eternal inherent in the new dream (Meditation Two).
+Mary and Joseph turned their lives inside out so that the dreams in the hearts of many should be revealed (Meditation Three).
 Still dreaming, -Suzanne

 Meditation One (introit) abandoning the old dream